Zina: Anal sex

 All Sunni Muslim jurists agree that anal sex is haram (prohibited), based on the hadith of Muhammad.
 In contrast, according to Twelver Shia Muslim jurists, anal sex is considered makruh (strongly disliked) but is permissible with the consent of the wife.

 Many scholars point to the story of Lot in the Quran as an example of sodomy being an egregious sin.
-However multiple others hold the view that the destruction of Sodom and Gomorrah was not specifically due to the sodomy practiced in those towns, but as a combination of multiple transgressions.
+However, multiple others hold the view that the destruction of Sodom and Gomorrah was not specifically due to the sodomy practiced in those towns but as a combination of multiple transgressions.
 The death by stoning for people of Sodom and Gomorrah is similar to the stoning punishment stipulated for illegal heterosexual sex.
 There is no punishment for a man who sodomizes a woman because it is not tied to procreation.
-However, other jurists insist that any act of lust in which the result is the injecting of semen into another person constitutes sexual intercourse.
+However, other jurists insist that any act of lust in which the result is the injection of semen into another person constitutes sexual intercourse.

-Sodomy often falls under that same category as sex between and unmarried man and women engaging in sexual acts.
+Sodomy often falls under that same category as sex between an unmarried man and woman engaging in sexual acts.
 Male-male intercourse is referred to as liwat while female-female intercourse is referred to as sihaq.
-Both are considered reprehensible acts but there is no consensus on punishment for either.
+Both are considered reprehensible acts, but there is no consensus on punishment for either.
 Some jurists define zināʾ exclusively as the act of unlawful vaginal penetration, hence categorizing and punishing anal penetration in different ways.
 Other jurists included both vaginal and anal penetration within the definition of zināʾ and hence extended the punishment of the one to the other.

 Religious discourse has mostly focused on such sexual acts, which are unambiguously condemned.
 The Quran refers explicitly to male-male sexual relations only in the context of the story of Lot, but labels the Sodomites's actions (universally understood in the later tradition as anal intercourse) an "abomination" (female-female relations are not addressed).
 Reported pronouncements by Muhammad (hadith) reinforce the interdiction on male-male sodomy, although there are no reports of his ever adjudicating an actual case of such an offence; he is also quoted as condemning cross-gender behaviour for both sexes and banishing them from local places, but it is unclear to what extent this is to be understood as involving sexual relations.
-Several early caliphs, confronted with cases of sodomy between males, are said to have had both partners executed, by a variety of means.
+Several early caliphs, confronted with cases of sodomy between males, are said to have had both partners executed by a variety of means.
 While taking such precedents into account, medieval jurists were unable to achieve a consensus on this issue; some legal schools prescribed capital punishment for sodomy, but others opted only for a relatively mild discretionary punishment.
 There was general agreement, however, that other homosexual acts (including any between females) were lesser offences, subject only to discretionary punishment.